-Windows 10 Remote Desktop Protocol (aka RDP) feature offers the users to connect their PCs with variants.
-After making the connection with others, the name of the PC gets added in the tool.
+Windows 11 and 10 Remote Desktop Protocol (aka RDP) feature offers the users to connect their PCs with variants.
+After making the connection with others, the name of the PC gets added to the tool.
 This eventually makes it easy for you to quickly select the same computer at a later point in time.
-But, the tool doesn’t provide any option to clear the entries directly.
-So, here, we will assist you with the sequence of steps that can Reset Remote Desktop Connection Data in Windows 10.
+But, the tool doesn’t provide any options to clear the entries directly.
+So, here, we will assist you with the sequence of steps that can Reset Remote Desktop Connection Data in Windows 11 or 10.

-With the advancement of technology, we have already maximized our strategy on different aspects like the business, networking and so on.
-Sometimes, as a demand of ease access, we need to connect a number of computers with each other over a network.
-We all know Windows 10 has arrived with a view to provide the users the maximum ease of access as well as more productivity.
+With the advancement of technology, we have already maximized our strategy on different aspects like business, networking, and so on.
+Sometimes, as demand for ease access, we need to connect a number of computers with each other over a network.
+We all know Windows 11 or 10 has arrived with a view to providing the users the maximum ease of access as well as more productivity.

-How to Reset Remote Desktop Connection Data in Windows 10
+Reset Remote Desktop Connection Data in Windows 11 and 10

 However, for convenience, you can also download and run the batch file to easily Reset Remote Desktop Connection Data.

 Step 1 – Click Start and type in the command regedit.
 Press Enter.
 When UAC prompt comes into view, click Yes to proceed.

 Step 2 – On the left sidebar of Registry, navigate to the below path.